JerryI/web-components-mdx/README.md

 # Your Post Title

-Your content goes here.
-You can use standard Markdown syntax.
+Your content goes here or generated data from WLJS Notebook
 ```

 ### Frontmatter Fields